 Iron Watch: In RTC, recruits are expected to iron every night for 30 minutes at a time during lights out.
 The night watch will wake them when it is their time to iron.
 This helps to ensure a perfect uniform.

 I support it: A statement indicating that the one making the statement agrees with what has been said by another.
-The converse is "I cannot support it"; an example of which is seen in the following statement now attributed to Captain W. Douglas Pfeifle, CO at the RTC: "Therefore, I cannot support allowing one recruit to 'borrow' seats from another as plans often change and a recruit that expected no guests on graduation day may suddenly learn that his or her family can attend; only to remember that they have given their seats away to another recruit."
+The converse is "I cannot support it"; an example of which is seen in the following statement now attributed to Captain W. Douglas Pfeifle, former CO at RTC: "Therefore, I cannot support allowing one recruit to 'borrow' seats from another as plans often change and a recruit that expected no guests on graduation day may suddenly learn that his or her family can attend; only to remember that they have given their seats away to another recruit."

 IT: This one depends on the context.
 At BC, IT is Intensive Training or Instructional Training; extra PT given to a recruit or a division as a corrective action (punishment).
 IT occurs when a Recruit, Recruits, or a Division need/s an extra reminder of what the Navy way to do things is.
 A session of IT cannot be longer than 45 minutes.
 IT is also Information Technology; the Naval community made up of communications experts who process, transmit and analyze a wide variety of data.
 IT is also the Information System Technician rating (https://www.cool.navy.mil/usn/enlisted/rating_info_cards/it.pdf).

 ITE: Instructional Training Exercise.
 See also IT and Orange Card.

 ITT: Information, Tickets and Travel, a division of Morale, Welfare and Recreation that assists Sailors and their families in looking for discounted tickets.
 (See http://cnic.navy.mil/ffr/fleet_readiness/Recreation/itt.htmlInformation.)